 13. Burn Gel

 Burn gels can be useful for any minor burns.
 However, it is recommended by the HSE that burn gel is only used if you are not near cool, running water as that is the best treatment for minor burns.

 We recommend using a digital or electronic thermometer as these are most the accurate.
 Always place the thermometer under the armpit for children under the age of 5.

 Check out more from the NHS, check out here: NHS First Aid Information

 Emergency Contacts: Call 112 or 999

 Learn all about Baby First Aid at our full-day Antenatal Class.
 We provide baby first aid a free additional component to our classes.
-To sign up, follow the link below.
+To sign up, follow this link.